threshold-vault/shards-core/README.md

 - **Format documentation** (`docs/format.md`): Technical specification for the compact recovery code format.
 - **Offline recovery guide** (`docs/offline-recovery.md`): How to use the offline recovery tool safely.

-## What this package does not include

-- Payment, billing, or subscription logic
-- Order processing or fulfillment
-- Admin or customer service tools
-- Email delivery or notification systems
-- The full Threshold Vault web application

 ## Purpose

 This package lets users **verify and recover shard codes without thresholdvault.com**.
 If the Threshold Vault service becomes unavailable, the cryptographic algorithm, offline recovery tool, and format specification in this package are sufficient to recover any secret split with Threshold Vault.